Skip to content

 Summary

 The most accessible payment orchestrator in our database. $250k minimum, no lock-in, AI routing, 600+ connectors, and a clean track record with 150% annual growth.
-The 7.3 score reflects real strengths in user trust and iGaming fit.
-Security at 5.0 and fees at 10.0 are both algorithmic artifacts rather than accurate measures of the product.
+Real strengths sit in user trust and iGaming positioning.
+The Security and Fees headlines should be read with orchestrator context rather than at face value: licensing surface area is structurally smaller than for direct PSPs, and the routing-fee dimension doesn't price downstream PSP costs.
 Corefy fills a specific gap: operators who need multi-PSP orchestration but aren't ready for IXOPAY's enterprise pricing or Nuvei's full-stack commitment.

 Strongest Point